eclipse-osee/org.eclipse.osee/docs/OSEE/Users_Guide/OSEE_Demo_Setup.md

 ### Configure PostgreSQL Connections
 By default, the PostgreSQL database server is configured to allow only local connections.
 If remote connections are to be allowed, edit postgresql.conf and pg_hba.conf to set the necessary permissions.

-To setup an unsecured database instance:
+To setup an unsecured database instance(only needed for older postgres driver):
 1. Set `listen_addresses = '*'` in `postgresql.conf` (located in the `\PostgreSQL\[version]\data` directory)
 2. Set `host all all 0.0.0.0/0 trust` in `pg_hba.conf` (located in the `\PostgreSQL\[version]\data` directory)
 3. You may need to set all METHODs to trust